-(1) Subject to subsection (2), where a worker has been in the employment of more than one employer, a gratuity made up of the accumulated fund standing in the individual account of the worker in respect of his total length of service with each employer shall be paid to him, on his retirement under the circumstances specified in section 97, or to his legal heirs, on his death.

-(2) Where the value of the accumulated fund in the individual account of the worker insofar as it relates to the contributions, including interests, paid by the last employer in the account of the worker is, at the time of the retirement or death of the worker, less than the lump sum computed in accordance with section 95(4), or any payment provided in any other relevant enactment or any agreement -

-- (a) the worker or his legal heirs, as the case may be, shall be paid the gratuity equivalent to the value of the accumulated fund in the individual account of the worker; and - (b) the last employer shall pay to the worker or his legal heirs, as the case may be, in respect of the period during which the worker has been in his employment, the balance of the gratuity which is the amount representing the difference between the value of the accumulated fund and the lump sum or any payment as provided in any other relevant enactment or any agreement, whichever is higher.
+- (1) Subject to subsection (2), where a worker has been in the employment of more than one employer, a gratuity made up of the accumulated fund standing in the individual account of the worker in respect of his total length of service with each employer shall be paid to him, on his retirement under the circumstances specified in section 98, or to his legal heirs, on his death. - (2) Where the value of the accumulated fund in the individual account of the worker insofar as it relates to the contributions, including interests, paid by the last employer in the account of the worker is, at the time of the retirement or death of the worker, less than the lump sum computed in accordance with section 96(4), or any payment provided in any other relevant enactment or any agreement - (a) the worker or his legal heirs, as the case may be, shall be paid the gratuity equivalent to the value of the accumulated fund in the individual account of the worker; and - (b) the last employer shall, not later than one month after a notification is sent to him under section 96(3), pay to the worker or his legal heirs, as the case may be, in respect of the period during which the worker has been in his employment, the balance of the gratuity which is the amount representing the difference between the value of the accumulated fund and the lump sum or any payment as provided in any other relevant enactment or any agreement, whichever is higher.

-100. Recovery of contribution by Director-General
+101. Recovery of contribution by Director-General

-(1) Subject to subsection (2), Part IVC of the Mauritius Revenue Authority Act and section 148 of the Income Tax Act shall apply to the collection of contributions and recovery of unpaid contributions under this Act, with such modifications, adaptations and exceptions as may be necessary to enable the Director-General to comply with this Act.

-(2) Where an enterprise is insolvent, any unpaid contribution due by the enterprise shall be recovered in such manner as may be prescribed.
+- (1) Subject to subsection (2), Part IVC of the Mauritius Revenue Authority Act and section 148 of the Income Tax Act shall apply to the collection of contributions and recovery of unpaid contributions under this Act, with such modifications, adaptations and exceptions as may be necessary to enable the Director-General to comply with this Act. - (2) Where an enterprise is insolvent, any unpaid contribution due by the enterprise shall be recovered in such manner as may be prescribed.

-101. Information to be furnished to Director-General and administrator
+102. Information to be furnished to Director-General and administrator